• Jobs of the World

 © istockphoto.com / Kanti Das

-The emergence of low-skill manufacturing sectors in developing countries can increase labor market opportunities and provide other economics benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
-But in light of the poor conditions that characterize many low-skill manufacturing sectors, some researchers have questioned whether manufacturing jobs are actually better for workers than their alternatives.
-(Blattman and Dercon, 2018; Blattman, Dercon, and Franklin, 2019).
-Recent research by co-PI’s Boudreau and Heath provides evidence consistent with a model of information frictions around working conditions.
+The emergence of low-skill manufacturing sectors in developing countries has expanded labor market opportunities and generated economic benefits for women (Heath and Mobarak, 2015; Tanaka, 2017).
+However, given the poor conditions that characterize many low-skill manufacturing jobs, researchers have questioned whether these positions are in fact preferable to workers’ alternatives (Blattman and Dercon, 2018; Blattman, Dercon, and Franklin, 2019).
+Recent work by co-PIs Boudreau and Heath provided evidence consistent with a model in which information frictions about working conditions play a central role.

-In this project, it will build upon our previous research (and a pilot RCT conducted by co-PI Boudreau) by experimentally investigating to what extent information and search frictions in Bangladesh’s labor market contribute to inefficient matching between workers and firms, and how these frictions interact with gender.
-Specifically, it will implement a cluster randomized controlled trial (RCT) that provides information about job characteristics (wages and working conditions), job openings, or both, and then assess the impact of treatment on outcomes such as their beliefs about working conditions and wages in the garments sector, job search activity, and employment outcomes.
-Women likely both particularly value safe workplaces and differentially lack information about working conditions and job openings.
-This project will then indicate whether policies to alleviate information frictions can help to close gender gaps in labor outcomes and improve the working conditions faced by women, allowing them to enjoy the benefits of these jobs without risking their health, safety, or wellbeing.
+Building on this prior research and a pilot randomized controlled trial conducted by co-PI Boudreau, this project experimentally investigated the extent to which information and search frictions in Bangladesh’s labor market contributed to inefficient matching between workers and firms, and how these frictions interacted with gender.
+The study implemented a cluster randomized controlled trial that provided workers with information about job characteristics (wages and working conditions), job openings, or both.
+It then assessed impacts on workers’ beliefs about working conditions and wages in the garment sector, job search behavior, and employment outcomes.
+Given that women particularly value safe workplaces and are more likely to lack information about job openings and working conditions, the project examined whether policies that alleviate information frictions can reduce gender gaps in labor market outcomes and improve the working conditions faced by women without compromising their health, safety, or well-being.

-The research team will begin by conducting a household survey of a residential sample of garment workers in a sample of neighborhoods in Savar, Gazipur, and possibly Narayanganj, which are peri-urban regions of Dhaka home to large clusters of garments factories and to working-age populations with particularly high rates of employment in the garments sector.
-After the initial survey, individuals with less than two years of experience will be eligible to participate in the experiment.
-Because of the possibility of spillovers, treatment will be assigned at the neighborhood level.
-Within neighborhood, they first stratify eligible individuals by their gender, their beliefs about their factory’s quality relative to other factories nearby, and their factory’s actual quality relative to other factories, and then randomly select individuals within each treatment.
-The selected experimental sample will be given a longer survey that asks more detailed questions about their work history, current information sources, and perceptions of other factories.
+The research team began by conducting a household survey of a residential sample of garment workers across neighborhoods in Savar, Gazipur, and Narayanganj—peri-urban areas surrounding Dhaka with high concentrations of garment factories and garment-sector employment.
+Following the baseline survey, individuals with less than two years of sector experience were deemed eligible for participation.
+To account for spillovers, treatment was assigned at the neighborhood level.
+Within neighborhoods, eligible individuals were stratified by gender, beliefs about their factory’s quality relative to nearby factories, and their factory’s actual quality relative to others, before random selection into treatment groups.
+Selected participants completed an extended survey capturing detailed work histories, information sources, and perceptions of alternative factories.

-This research contributes to growing literature on information and search frictions in labor markets, in particular in developing countries.
-While several recent experimental studies highlight that demand-side information frictions about worker ability impede efficient matches from occurring between workers and employers in developing countries (Abebe et al., 2018; Bassi and Nansamba, 2019; Carranza et al., 2019), there has been less empirical work on supply-side information frictions about job attributes.
-There is also evidence that information about job opportunities does not easily diffuse in developing countries (Jensen, 2012; Oster and Steinberg, 2013; Dammert et al., 2013; Beam, 2016; Abebe et al., 2018), and that experimental interventions reducing search frictions particularly help female workers (Abebe et al 2018).
-Our project will study the relative importance of search and information frictions, and how these vary by gender, in the same setting.
-This study will also contribute to a small body of literature that aims to estimate the Value of a Statistical Life (VSL) for populations in developing countries, by using an information intervention to estimate a VSL, and explicitly including both men and women.
+The completed study contributes to the growing literature on information and search frictions in labor markets in developing countries.
+While prior experimental work has emphasized demand-side information frictions related to worker ability (Abebe et al., 2018; Bassi and Nansamba, 2019; Carranza et al., 2019), this project provided new evidence on supply-side frictions related to job attributes.
+It also advanced understanding of how job information diffuses in low-income settings (Jensen, 2012; Oster and Steinberg, 2013; Dammert et al., 2013; Beam, 2016) and confirmed that reductions in search frictions disproportionately benefit female workers (Abebe et al., 2018).
+By jointly studying information and search frictions in the same context, the project clarified their relative importance and gendered impacts.
+Finally, the study contributed to a small but growing literature estimating the Value of a Statistical Life (VSL) in developing countries by leveraging an information intervention and explicitly including both men and women.

 sidebar